Sarama Resources (CVE:SWA) Trading Down 14.3% – Time to Sell?

-Sarama Resources Ltd (CVE:SWA – Get Free Report)’s share price was down 14.3% during mid-day trading on Saturday .
+Shares of Sarama Resources Ltd (CVE:SWA – Get Free Report) fell 14.3% during mid-day trading on Saturday .
 The company traded as low as C$0.03 and last traded at C$0.03.
-Approximately 211,714 shares were traded during mid-day trading, an increase of 297% from the average daily volume of 53,378 shares.
+211,714 shares were traded during mid-day trading, an increase of 297% from the average session volume of 53,378 shares.
 The stock had previously closed at C$0.04.

 About Sarama Resources